npm/npm/README.md

 It will ask you bunch of questions, and write that file for you!

+when you done with your module then publish it like:

+`npm adduser`

+`npm publish`

+* in package.json remember to change the node version to something like '>=0.3.5' with your version

 ## How to install modules to your project?

 `cd` into your project folder and execute: